3 Data visualisation

 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) + geom_point()

 geom_jitter()control the amount of jittering?

 What’s the default position adjustment for

 mpgdataset that demonstrates it.

 3.9 Coordinate systems

 Coordinate systems are probably the most complicated part of ggplot2.
-The default coordinate system is the Cartesian coordinate system where the x and y position act independently to find the location of each point.
+The default coordinate system is the Cartesian coordinate system where the x and y positions act independently to determine the location of each point.
 There are a number of other coordinate systems that are occasionally helpful.

 coord_flip()switches the x and y axes.
 This is useful (for example), if you want horizontal boxplots.
 It’s also useful for long labels: it’s hard to get them to fit without overlapping on the x-axis.